san-sei/documents/content/en/docs/administration/createworkspace.md

   <div class="card-column">
     <div class="step-text" >
       <div class="card-body">
-        <p>Pay attention to this page, because this page informs on how use login using your smartphone security key.
-You should either download <span style="font-weight:bold">IDmenlon Piring Tool</span> or have an <span style="font-weight:bold">IDmelon Reader</span> to login to your panel by your smartphone as your security key.<br><br>
+        <p>Pay attention to this page, because this page informs about how to log in using your smartphone as a security key.
+You should either download <span style="font-weight:bold">IDmenlon Piring Tool</span> or have an <span style="font-weight:bold">IDmelon Reader</span> to log in to your panel by your smartphone as your security key.<br><br>
         Click <span style="font-weight:bold">Login</span> to move to login page and login with your smartphone.<br><br>
         For more information about <span style="font-weight:bold">Pairing Tool</span> refer to <a href="https://docs.idmelon.com/docs/pairingtool/ourparigintool/" style="font-size:16px;">this page</a>.<br><br>
         For more information about <span style="font-weight:bold">Reader</span> refer to <a href="https://docs.idmelon.com/docs/readeguide/reader/" style="font-size:16px;">this page</a>.<br>